ggabbiani/OFL/orthodocs/foundation/type_trait.md

 and depth.
 These three dimensions define the dimensions of the rectangular parallelepiped.

-The [high,low] format is a list containing two 3d points:
+The [low,high] format is a list containing two 3d points:

 ```
 low-point==min(x),min(y),min(z) of the bounding box